Update on the EPC band C campaign

 Second reading of the Domestic Premises (Energy Performance) Bill

 The Sustainable Energy Association recognises the importance of reducing energy use in homes and has been campaigning for all homes in England to reach EPC Band C by 2035 for over 2 years, a target which the Government has committed to in the Clean Growth Strategy but has yet to back up to with legislation.

-On Friday 7th February 2020, the Domestic Properties (Energy Performance) Bill sponsored by Lord Foster of Bath, had its second reading in Parliament.
+On Friday 7th February 2020, the Domestic Premises (Energy Performance) Bill sponsored by Lord Foster of Bath, had its second reading in Parliament.
 Lord Foster outlined how the Bill aims to increase the energy efficiency of domestic properties and he closed by stating that the simple Bill “has far-reaching implications for our quest to tackle climate change, not least, help the less well-off as we do so”.

 Following Lord Foster’s introduction, Lord Best (President of the SEA), Lord Deben (Chair of the Committee on Climate Change), Lord Whitty (Member of the Food, Poverty, Health and the Environment Committee), Lord Redesdale (CEO of the Energy Managers Assocation), Baroness Jones of Moulsecoomb, Lord Cormack, Lord Teverson and Lord McNicol of West Kilbride all gave support for the Bill stressing its importance in meeting climate change targets and protecting households from fuel poverty.